 Peru, located on South America's central Pacific coast, is bordered by Brazil and Bolivia to the east, Chile to the south, and Colombia and Ecuador to the north.
 Peru declared independence in 1821 and is divided into 25 regions, with Lima as its capital.
 The official language of Peru is Spanish, and the currency is the sol (PEN).

-The economy’s rate of growth has recovered, thanks in large measure to the continuing recovery in metals’ prices, which translates to stronger investments in mining.
-This improvement has grown business confidence, and, according to the World Bank, growth will remain at around 4% annually.
+The economy's rate of growth remains as one of the top of the region thanks in large measure to the economic reactivation of commerce and services due to the relaxation of COVID-19 restrictions and the great advance of vaccination.
 Peru also performs better than the region average in time needed to obtain the municipal license and building safety technical inspection from the district council, which facilitates starting a business.

 With the objective to remain one of the leading economies in the region, and in line with its commitment to boost the country’s competitiveness, Peru has also carried out some reforms to improve the business climate and promote foreign investment.